-After the dumpster is filled with debris from your site, the dumpster company will transport it to the landfill.
+Once your site’s debris has been loaded into the dumpster, the dumpster company will transport it to the landfill.

-At the landfill, the truck carrying the dumpster will be weighed with the debris included.
+Upon arrival at the landfill, the truck carrying the dumpster, along with the debris, will be weighed.

-The dumpster will then be emptied, and the truck will be weighed again to determine the weight of the debris.
-This will allow the dumpster company to bill you for the exact weight of the debris that was disposed of.
+Subsequently, the contents of the dumpster will be emptied, and the truck will be weighed again to ascertain the weight of the discarded debris.
+This enables the dumpster company to accurately bill you for the precise weight of the disposed of materials.

 How much weight is a 12-yard dumpster?